OwenCochell/cursepy/docs/source/collec_simp.rst

 The only thing the HC does is organize and call these handlers with the relevant information.

-Quinn is Cool

 With that being said,
-for these next examples we assume that all events are associated with a handler the accepts what we expect, and does what we expect (Gets CurseForge info from somewhere and returns a CurseInstance that represents that info).
+for these next examples we will assume that all events are associated with a handler that accepts what we expect, and does what we expect (Gets CurseForge info from somewhere and returns a CurseInstance that represents that info).
 Handlers are under no obligation to adhere to these rules or follow them, but it is strongly recommended that they do so!